euc-dev/ws1-sdk-uem-ios/docs/Native iOS/App Configuration/Airwatch SDK.md

 ## Overview

-The steps in this tutorial are done with the assumption that you have gone through the steps in [General Setup tutorial](../index.md) as well as the SDK Setup section.
+The steps in this tutorial are done with the assumption that you have gone through the steps in [Getting Started](../index.md) tutorial as well as the SDK Setup section.

 !!!Important
-    You will need to download the SDK binary separately via [resources.resources.com](resources.resources.com).
+    You will need to download the SDK binary separately via [resources.resources.com](https://resources.workspaceone.com).
 Please contact your AirWatch representative or support to gain access.

 ## Requirements